umbraco/UmbracoDocs/umbraco-cms/fundamentals/code/source-control.md

 - Working with a team of developers.
 - How your development environment is set up.
 - Source control repository.
-- And also how you intend to build and deploy your solution to your target production environment (build servers, Web Deploy or good old FTP, etc).
+- And also how you intend to build and deploy your solution to your target production environment (build servers, Web Deploy or good old File Transfer Protocol (FTP), etc).

 However, Umbraco ships with a `.gitignore` file with a custom Umbraco section, which will make git ignore the files for you.
 The Umbraco specific section looks like this: